tianyicui/gotgo/README.md

         return y
     }

 then you'll need to use a numeric type as your default.
-The gotit system will then enforce that this package may only be parametrized with types that are assignment-compatible[3] with `int` (or whatever default type you choose).
+The gotgo system will then enforce that this package may only be parametrized with types that are assignment-compatible[3] with `int` (or whatever default type you choose).